-The Council's FY 2020 budget focuses on the continued design of Authorized Level projects and the construction of Authorized Level Bid Packages #18, #14, #11, and #9.
+The Council's FY 2021 budget focuses on the continued design of Authorized Level projects, the completion of Authorized Level Bid Packages #14A and #18 construction, and the start of construction on Authorized Level Bid Packages #11 and #18A.

-The recent May/June 100-Year flood event (the second highest event on record at 45.93 ft., and the longest flood event on record at 126 days), tested the seventy-five million dollars of flood protection improvements the Council has built.
+The May/June 2019 100-Year flood event (the second highest event on record at 45.93 ft., and the longest flood event on record at 126 days), tested the seventy-five million dollars of flood protection improvements the Council has built.
 However, all improvements performed as designed and the Metro East American Bottom Levees handled the event much better than ever before.